 Adjusting the grade can also refer to the slope of the land outside your home.
 Is your lot sloped down towards your home?
 This can be a cause for leaks as well.
 If you have a basement level garage its common for water to leak in under the garage door and you may need to consider having some trench drain installed just outside the door and have the water routed away.

 Don’t Finish Your Basement Without…..

 It easy to lose count of the number of homeowners who tell us they finished without proactively waterproofing.
 Wet sheetrock, ruined paneling and carpeting are no fun and a costly loss.
 Don’t finish your basement without making sure your home is safe from leaking.
-Call a professional waterproofing company and have them check your home to see if they notice signs of past water leakage.
+Call a professional basement waterproofing company in Toronto and have them check your home to see if they notice signs of past water leakage.

 Probably the best advice in terms of being proactive about your basement is not to wait.
 Don’t wait until you have a huge problem and your basement floods completely.
 You’ve probably seen signs or symptoms or even had a little water in some time in the past but it doesn’t happen often or it’s only leaking in a storage area so you’re not concerned.
-As professional in the business, we can tell you that these situations never get better, they tend to get worse over time and more expansive to repair.
+As professional in the business, we can tell you that these situations never get better, they tend to get worse over time and more expensive to repair.